FEvoR/master/README.md

 xargs rm < install_manifest.txt
 ```

-from with the build directory.
+from within the build directory.